 Things to Keep in Mind When Migrating to Magento 2

 Magento 2 is equipped with a vastly different architecture and database design.
 Migrating to it will need you to follow the due process, which can take substantial time.
-However, according to Magento, the migration is only 20% larger than a Magento 1 upgrade.
-To a great extent, the time and effort required to move to Magento 2 depends on the complexity of the task, the redundancies to be removed, and the number of extensions and customizations needed.
+However, according to Adobe, the migration is only 20% larger than a Magento 1 upgrade.
+To a great extent, the time and effort required to move to Magento 2 depend on the complexity of the task, the redundancies to be removed, and the number of extensions and customizations needed.

 Importing Data and Media Files

 The Magento 2 Data Migration Tool has been created to help customers with the migration.
-It can come handy when you want to import your product and customer data to the new version.
+It can come in handy when you want to import your product and customer data to the new version.
 The tool uses map files to move the data to your Magento store.
 It also checks for the compatibility between the old and new database architecture, monitors the data transfer system, generates records, and runs data authentication checks.

 Migrating media files (images, videos) entails a different procedure in that they will have to be moved manually.
-Magento has created a guide that provides detailed instructions on migrating media files stored in the database and in the file system.
+Magento has created a guide that provides detailed instructions on migrating media files stored in the database and the file system.

 Moving Extensions and Themes